Cank256/subie-bolt/SETUP_APP_SETTINGS.md

 # App Settings Setup Guide

-Since the automated database setup scripts are encountering issues with the Supabase environment, please follow these manual steps to set up the `app_settings` table:
+This guide will help you set up the `app_settings` table and related functions in your Supabase database.

+## Prerequisites

+- Access to your Supabase dashboard
+- Admin privileges in your Supabase project

+## Quick Setup (Recommended)

-## Step 1: Create the Table
+**Option 1: Use the Complete SQL File**

+1. Open your Supabase dashboard
-Go to your Supabase dashboard → SQL Editor and run this SQL:
+2. Go to the SQL Editor
+3. Copy and paste the entire contents of `supabase-setup-complete.sql` file
+4. Click "Run" to execute all commands at once

+This will create the table, enable RLS, create policies, insert default data, and create the required functions.

+## Manual Setup (Alternative)

+If you prefer to run commands step by step, follow these instructions:

+### Step 1: Create the App Settings Table

+Run the following SQL commands in your Supabase SQL Editor:

 ```sql
 -- Create the app_settings table